jmarcosdias/wonderful/README.md

 10. In the "Deployment method" section, click "Deploy" and then click "GitHub".
 11. In the "Connect to GitHub" section, search the "wonderful" repository (jmarcosdias/wonderful).
 12. Click "Connect", next to the repository name (jmarcosdias/wonderful).
-13. In the "Manual deploy" section, click "Deploy Branch", to deploy from the main branch.
+13. In the "Manual deploy" section, make sure the main branch is selected and then click "Deploy Branch", to deploy from the main branch.
 14. Wait for the deploy to finish.
 You will see the build log in the "Manual deploy" section.
 15. Click the "View" button in the "Manual deploy" section or click "Open app" at the top of the page.
 This is for you to confirm that the app is deployed.
 16. In the "Automatic deploys" section, click "Enable Automatic Deploys".